-The increase in number of events and revenue during the year ended 31 December 2021 underlined the effort of the Directors and senior management under the unprecedented Pandemic, and provided solid foundation for the Group's development.
-The Board will also proactively seek potential business opportunities so as to broaden the sources of income of the Group and to enhance value to the Shareholders.
+A gradual recovery of global economy is in anticipation.
+Looking forward, we will remain cautious and maintain our prudent financial policy to improve the Group's financial performance.
+The Board will proactively seek potential business opportunities so as to broaden the sources of income of the Group and to enhance value to the Shareholders.